vulnsystem/www.gitcoins.io/docs/docusaurus.md

 ## Custom domain

 Navigate to your DNS provider and create a CNAME record that points your subdomain to the default domain for your site.
-For example, if you want to use the subdomain www.vulnsystem.com for your organization site, create a CNAME record that points www.vulnsystem.com tovulnsystem.github.io.
+For example, if you want to use the subdomain www.gitcoins.io for your organization site, create a CNAME record that points www.gitcoins.io to vulnsystem.github.io.
 Create www CNAME record in the domain service management. record hostname: www record type: CNAME